 Is your product secure?

 Now that you’ve put careful consideration into your user authentication, is your product secure?
 Even in systems with secure user access protocols, vulnerabilities may still exist and should be evaluated periodically throughout the lifetime of your product.
 Often, healthcare facilities will secure access to a network but forego security measures such as data encryption.
 This is like locking the front door but leaving the valuables inside unprotected.
 To fully protect patients, data must be secure at rest in a device, in transit over a network, and physically in space.
-Encrypting data both in transit and at rest protects against an unauthorized user who gains access to a network, and physically securing the device prevents an attacker from bypassing all security measures by simply stealing the data and attempting to decrypt it elsewhere.
+Encrypting data both in transit and at rest protects against an unauthorized user who gains access to a network.
+Physically securing the device prevents an attacker from bypassing all security measures by simply stealing the data and attempting to decrypt it elsewhere.
 A multi-layered approach is vital to effective cybersecurity for your system and supply chain.

 Ensuring Patient Safety